PokemonAutomation/Microcontroller/Wiki/Programs/PokemonSwSh/CurryHunter.md

 In addition to that, you will need a specific party, to make sure you will be able to attract the curry Pokémon.

-1. A party of small and slow Pokémons such as meltan, snom is **higlhy** recommanded.
-This is to make sure your Pokémons don't come to you too quickly, giving you the time to attract the curry Pokémon.
+1. A party of small and slow Pokémon such as Meltan, Snom is **highly** recommanded.
+This is to make sure your Pokémon don't come to you too quickly, giving you the time to attract the curry Pokémon.
-2. You want a full party of 6 Pokémons.
+2. You want a full party of 6 Pokémon.
 This boosts the odds of getting a Pokémon coming to your camp after cooking curry.
-3. You want all of your party Pokémons to have max friendship and max sociability.
+3. You want all of your party Pokémon to have max friendship and max sociability.
 This also boosts the odds of getting a Pokémon coming to your camp after cooking curry.

-To know if 2 Pokémons maxed out their sociability, you have to talk to both in the camp.
-The only message showing that the sociability of both Pokémons is maxed is the following "Pokémon A and Pokémon B seem to be best friends !".
+To know if 2 Pokémon maxed out their sociability, you have to talk to both in the camp.
+The only message showing that the sociability of both Pokémon is maxed is the following "Pokémon A and Pokémon B seem to be best friends !".

-Last but not least, you will need some balls to catch the Pokémons coming to your camp.
-These Pokémons can only be caught in Poké ball, Great ball or Ultra ball.
+Last but not least, you will need some balls to catch the Pokémon coming to your camp.
+These Pokémon can only be caught in Poké ball, Great ball or Ultra ball.
 If you don't have any of these 3 balls, you won't get any Pokémon spawning in your camp.
 So just buying 999 of your favorite ball out of these the 3 listed above.

 Now, you are ready to cook curry.